FOUND SUBJECTS at the Moonspeaker

 Of Bog People and Early Archaeologists (2013-08-28)

 Interesting archaeological materials can turn up in the strangest places, especially if you are a graduate student busy hunting for other things entirely.
 At left is a picture of the first page of one of the earliest archaeological papers written by a woman and acknowledged to be such.
 The writer was Elizabeth Rawdon, often referred to merely as the "Countess of Moira," and the paper was published in 1785 in the journal Archaeologia.
-Heedless of the fact that this paper is so far out of copyright, since it has not been digitized Cambridge Journals Online will cheerfully charge you something on the order of £20-30 in order to acquire a copy.
+Heedless of the fact that this paper is so far out of copyright, since it has not been digitized cambridge journals online will cheerfully charge you something on the order of £20-30 in order to acquire a copy.
 I was highly fortunate in that my local university library actually has this journal in its special collections, and people are allowed to access it.

 Rawdon is also the source of the woefully persistent idea that bog bodies are the preserved remains of human sacrifices.
 I say woefully persistent not because it couldn't be true but because it is often accepted and repeated on flimsy evidence.
-As you can see even from just the text reproduced here, Rawdon's original suggestion is that the individual was sacrificed by Druids.
-The Druids may well have done such things, the trouble is we have primarily the Romans' word for it.
+As you can see even from just the text reproduced here, Rawdon's original suggestion is that the individual was sacrificed by druids.
+The druids may well have done such things, the trouble is we have primarily the romans' word for it.
 The romans, especially the one whose works are still most familiar, Julius Caesar, were very fond of depicting nations especially resistant to their colonialism as cannibals and human sacrificers, which should sound both familiar and ironic.
-However, given what people knew at the time and the racist assumptions about the Irish*, the interpretation must have seemed quite obvious.
-Today, courtesy of carbon dating, we know that most bog bodies date from the Neolithic, long before the Druids were a going concern.
+However, given what people knew at the time and the racist assumptions about the irish,* the interpretation must have seemed quite obvious.
+Today, courtesy of carbon dating, we know that most bog bodies date from the neolithic, long before the druids were a going concern.
 The evidence archaeologists use to argue for the human sacrifice angle remains equivocal, and for sad reasons, commitment to maintaining the fiction of rampant ancient cannibalism is high.

 The Language of the Land (2013-08-20)